Life in Academia

+This life in academia is actually my second career.
 I am a combat veteran who came to academic life after spending most of my youth in the Pakistan army.
 In the process I also made the transition from my primary culture, Pakistan, to that of the United States.
-Thus, even when I try not to think of my two careers in comparative terms, sometimes I cannot help but think of my life as an academic in comparison with my life as a soldier.
+Thus, even when I try not to think of my two careers in comparative terms, sometimes I cannot help but think of my life in academia in comparison with my life as a soldier.

-While this is a reflective essay about my own life as an academic, it is also addressed to all of you out there who are planning a career in academia.
+While this is a reflective essay about my own life in academia, it is also addressed to all of you out there who are planning a career in academia.

 First, I must state outrightly that there is only one group in academia that is in fact the raison de’atre of my career: my students.
 I find my students to be kind, generous, and deeply interested in learning.
 Every day I walk into my class, they give me hope and inspiration.

 The profession itself, on the other hand, is a totally different story.
-Bear in mind that my reflections are grounded in my experience in the humanities and may translate differently for those in other fields.
+(The Chronicle of Higher Education also offers various reflective articles on the profession) Bear in mind that my reflections are grounded in my experience in the humanities and may translate differently for those in other fields.

-I find academia to be an extremely isolating place, a place where we all seem to be busy competing for the scraps that university administrators throw at us.
+I find life in academia to be an extremely isolating; academy is a place where we all seem to be busy competing for the scraps that university administrators throw at us.
 The sad part is that most of us have internalized the system of power so deeply that we are not often aware of why or how we are doing certain things.
 We accept the inherent inequalities of our system as natural and most of us only try to perform our role within these predetermined, unjust, and exploitative boundaries.

 Take a look at varied gradations of faculty at any institution of higher learning: we have tenured/ tenure track faculty, contract lecturers, adjunct faculty, and graduate teaching fellows.
 Out of all these, the tenure track faculty are considered the heart of any department: they have higher salaries, lower teaching loads, and more access to departmental resources.
 In symbolic terms they also receive a higher degree of departmental and institutional recognition.
 In most cases, these faculty members also develop an implicit sense of their own superiority.